astrostatistics-in-crete/2022_summer_school/README.md

-# 2022 Summer School for AstroStatistics in Crete
+# 2022 Summer School for Astrostatistics in Crete

-Notebooks from the teaching sessions and the workshops of the [2022 Summer School for AstroStatistics in Crete]( https://astro.physics.uoc.gr/Conferences/Astrostatistics_School_Crete_2022)
+Notebooks from the teaching sessions and the workshops of the [2022 Summer School for Astrostatistics in Crete]( https://astro.physics.uoc.gr/Conferences/Astrostatistics_School_Crete_2022)

 ## Getting Started